eegg/school-policies-and-procedures/src/safeguarding.rst

 #.
 If the accusee is a *Team Member*,
    follow the procedures under `Dealing with allegations against staff`_.

-If the *Child Protection Officer* finds *Evidence of Abuse*, he will follow the procedures under `Reporting Abuse to external bodies`_.
+If the |The Child Protection Officer| finds `evidence of abuse`_, he will follow the procedures under `Reporting Abuse to external bodies`_.
-If however he is satisfied that the *Indicators* do not constitute *Evidence of Abuse*, the file in the *Child Protection Record* is marked as closed, with the reasons why so.
+If however he is satisfied that the *Indicators* do not constitute `evidence of abuse`_, the file in the `Child Protection Record`_ is marked as closed, with the reasons why so.

 Reporting Abuse to external bodies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the *Child Protection Officer* has found *Evidence of Abuse*, he should:
+Once the |The Child Protection Officer| has found `evidence of abuse`_, he should:

 #.
 Contact the *Local Safeguarding Children Board* verbally.
 #.
-Record in the open file in the *Child Protection Record*
+Record in the open file in the `Child Protection Record`_
-   that the *Indicators of Abuse* are being treated as *Evidence of Abuse*, and why.
+   that the `indicators of abuse`_ are being treated as `evidence of abuse`_, and why.
 #.
 Inform all *Team Members* that
    contact has been made with the *Local Safeguarding Children Board* concerning the child.
 #.
 Within 48 hours of the above contact,
-   securely send complete copies of the file in the *Child Protection Record* to the *Local Safeguarding Children Board*.
+   securely send complete copies of the file in the `Child Protection Record`_ to the *Local Safeguarding Children Board*.
 #.
 Prepare to co-operate fully with
    the *Local Safeguarding Children Board*